 At this point, treatment for trichodynia is tailored to the person.
 If doctors link the symptom with depression over losing one's hair, they may prescribe anti-depressants.
 If the hair loss is caused by telogen effluvium, doctors may direct their efforts to addressing the underlying factor behind the hair loss.

-For more on scalp conditions, see the links on the next page.
+For more on scalp conditions, see the links below.